prevwong/reka.js/docs/guides/realtime.md

 );
 ```

-### Bonus: How to set initial State in Yjs locally with WebRTC
+### How to set initial State in Yjs locally with WebRTC

 In the above example with WebRTC, we're loading the initial `State` in Reka by getting the state that exists in the Yjs document.